jqueryscript/ChatGPT-Resources/README.md

 - [gptcli](https://github.com/evilpan/gptcli) - ChatGPT in command line with gpt-3.5-turbo api.
 - [chatgpt](https://github.com/j178/chatgpt) - Cli for ChatGPT.
 - [shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by ChatGPT, will help you accomplish your tasks faster and more efficiently.
+- [aichat](https://github.com/sigoden/aichat) - Chat with ChatGPT-3.5 in the terminal.
+- [command-ai](https://github.com/amachino/command-ai) - AI chatbot in your terminal, powered by OpenAI API.

 ## Prompts
 - [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Some ChatGPT prompts that works well.